Mari Mansfield

 Artist · Educator · Activist

-I am an Indigenous artist, educator and activist living and working in Minneapolis, Minnesota.
+I am an artist, educator and activist, born in south Texas, with ancestral Indigenous roots in Northern Mexico, living and working in Minneapolis, Minnesota.
 I aim to create dignity and justice through art, education and action.

 I completed my BFA in Illustration and Art Education at the College for Creative Studies (CCS) in Detroit, Michigan.
 I currently work as the American Indian Education Specialist for the Elk River School District.
-I find great joy working with children of all ages, and I have a special passion for students with special needs.
-I thrive on working with a strong team of educators.
+I find great joy working with children of all ages, and I have a special passion for students with special needs and I thrive when working with a strong team.

-I feel lucky to be able to practice my two great passions in life and I hope to have a long career in both professions.
-Regardless of how we first connect, I want you to know that I am a passionate and reliable, yet also eccentric, individual.
+I feel lucky to be able to practice my two great passions in life, art and education, and I hope to have a long career in both professions.
+In my free time I sew my own clothes and cosplays, do Zumba, enjoy cooking and baking, and spend time with my boyfriend and his cats.
+Regardless of how we first connect, I want you to know that I am a passionate and reliable, yet also a bit pleasantly eccentric, individual.

 Background

-I began working with children while striving to accomplish my Christian service hours as part of the graduation requirements of DeLaSalle High School.
-During the welcome week activities when I started at the College for Creative Studies, one of the speakers talked about having a lasting influence on the lives of children.
+I began working with children while striving to accomplish my Christian service hours as part of the graduation requirements of DeLaSalle High School, which sparked my passion for working with children.
+During my freshman orientation at the College for Creative Studies, I learned about how majoring in Art Education would allow me to have a lasting influence on the lives of children.
 I immediately decided to double major in Art Education.
 It was through the Art Education program that I had my first experiences working with students with Developmental Cognitive Disabilities and children with Autism.

 Living in Detroit for four and a half years of college I was surrounded by unique and amazing art installations, alternative communities and social practice.
 Being exposed to such a distinct atmosphere and energy opened my mind to the varied ways to create connections between art and community, provide services and comradery and imagine a different way of living in contemporary America.
 The lessons I learned from Detroit guide my work in the community I now serve in my hometown of Minneapolis.